 - We may also be required to disclose your personal data to the police or other enforcement, regulatory or Government body, in your country of origin or elsewhere, upon a valid request to do so.
 These requests are assessed on a case-by-case basis and take the privacy of our customers into consideration.

-- We may, from time to time, expand, reduce or sell Fur Feather and Fin Ltd and this may involve the transfer of divisions or the whole business to new owners.
+- In the unlikely event that we expand, reduce or sell Fur Feather and Fin Ltd, this may involve the transfer of divisions or the whole business to new owners.
 If this happens, your personal data will, where relevant, be transferred to the new owner or controlling party, under the terms of this Privacy Notice.

 To help personalise your journey through our website we currently use the following companies, who will process your personal data as part of their contracts with us: